 Note: The Minnesota Department of Public Safety updated the Ted Foss Move Over Law materials to explain the 2005 change.
-The official website says the 2005 legislative session amended the law "to clarify that on roads with two or more lanes in the same direction a passing driver must provide a full lane of buffer space."
+The official website says "When traveling on a road with two or more lanes, drivers must keep over one full lane away from stopped emergency vehicles with flashing lights activated - ambulance, fire, law enforcement, maintenance and construction vehicles.